 2. Scoop, clean, and replace often.

 Cats are very clean animals, and they don’t like using a dirty litterbox.
 Would you?
 Ideally, one should scoop the litter pan twice a day.
-Be sure to replace all the litter in the box monthly and also scrub the empty box with a mild soap.
+Be sure to replace all the litter in the box weekly and also scrub the empty box with a mild soap.
 Replace litterboxes once a year, as plastic can retain odors.

 3. Before you scold your cat for going outside the litterbox …